-- If your organization were to receive a one-year FVA grant, will the Proposed Project continue after the one-year grant period if you did not receive additional FVA funding? ☑ Yes □ No - 2.
+- 1. If your organization were to receive a one-year FVA grant, will the Proposed Project continue after the one-year grant period if you did not receive additional FVA funding? - \boxtimes Yes \Box No - 2.
 If yes, please describe how the Proposed Project will continue.
 Be specific.
-Include in your answer what other funding will be available to your organization and what other organizations with whom you may be partnering or working to carry on the work of the Proposed Project after June 30, 2019: FVA funding will allow veterans to obtain services, such as evaluation, alcohol monitoring, and emergency support, which may otherwise be unable to be funded by the veteran preventing some from participating in the program.
+Include in your answer what other funding will be available to your organization and what other organizations with whom you may be partnering or working to carry on the work of the Proposed Project after June 30, 2019:

+FVA funding will allow veterans to obtain services, such as evaluation, alcohol monitoring, and emergency support, which may otherwise be unable to be funded by the veteran preventing some from participating in the program.
 Without FVA funding, emergency support and needed treatments outside of the VA system will be limited.
 However, the North Texas Regional Veterans Court will continue to operate through staff salaries, participant fees, and retained fees collected in accordance with Chapter 102.0178, Code of Criminal Procedure, for offenses found in Chapter 49, Penal Code (DWI) and Chapter 481, Health and Safety Code (controlled substances).
-Addi-
+Additionally, the program will continue to coordinate with existing partners.